-Options Approved contribution costs (i) Seek costs to re-allocate The value equivalent to point 1 on the IUA salary scale for existing commitments of postdoctoral researchers (inclusive of employers PRSI) to reawardees allocate existing commitments of the awardee. (ii) Seek contribution to Up to 50% of the employment costs (including employer's PRSI) of costs for new contract of the awardee can be charged to the award.
+Options Approved contribution costs (i) Seek costs to re-allocate The value equivalent to point 1 on the IUA salary scale for existing commitments of postdoctoral researchers (inclusive of employers PRSI and pension awardees contribution) to re-allocate existing commitments of the awardee. (ii) Seek contribution to Up to 50% of the employment costs (including employer's PRSI) of costs for new contract of the awardee can be charged to the award.
 The budget sought may employment or for an reflect regular increments as per the IUA salary scale. existing contract that covers the duration of the award